Skip to main content

 Troubleshooting

-Site is stuck in pending status The site activates within 5 minutes of the first valid request.
+Site is stuck in pending status The site activates within 5–10 minutes of the first valid request.
 If it remains pending, confirm a request was actually sent (not a dry run), check that the Site ID in the URL matches the one in the dashboard, and verify the API key is correct.
+Use the verification cURL in Step 4 to test with a known bot user-agent.
 Bot traffic is not being classified Bot classification is derived entirely from the user_agent field.
 Confirm you are passing the raw, original user-agent string from the incoming request without modification.
 Check your log format — some CDNs normalize or truncate user-agent strings before writing them to logs.
 If so, use a logging integration that captures the original header.
 Getting 422 errors The most common cause is a missing required field or an incorrect type.
-Check that timestamp is a Unix epoch integer (not ISO 8601), status_code is an integer (not a string), and path starts with a /.
+Check that timestamp is a Unix epoch number (not ISO 8601), status_code is an integer (not a string), and path starts with a /.
 NDJSON batches are being rejected Each line must be a complete, valid JSON object with no embedded newlines.
 The Content-Type header must be exactly application/x-ndjson.
 Keep batch size under 1 MB uncompressed.
+Don’t see traffic after 10 minutes Confirm your Webhook URL and API Key match exactly what’s shown in your Scrunch app.
+Check that your Content-Type header matches the body format (application/json for single events, application/x-ndjson for batches).
+Confirm your timestamp is a Unix epoch in seconds, not milliseconds.